-\paragraph{Results and Analysis} The models generally perform well on the helpfulness prediction task, with most of them achieving F1 scores beyond 0.88.
-This suggests that distinguishing between helpful and non-helpful notes is a relatively easy task.
-In contrast, the reasons prediction task is much more challenging.
-This is showed by the much lower F1 scores, particularly the F1 scores which consistently fall below 0.70.
+\paragraph{Results and Analysis} As shown in \Cref{tab:benchmark_results}, models perform well on helpfulness prediction, with most of them achieving F1 above 0.88.
+This suggests that this task is relatively easy.
+In contrast, reason prediction is much more challenging, as reflected by substantially lower F1 for all models, which consistently fall below 0.70.

-Comparing SLMs to LLMs: The table shows that LLMs like \llama and \mistral outperform smaller SLMs on Helpfulness prediction.
-The \mistral model achieves the highest F1 Score (0.920), demonstrating the superior capabilities of larger, more advanced models.
-However, the LLMs perform worse than SLMs in reason prediction, with their F1 scores being comparable to the best-performing SLMs like \debertalarge.
+Comparing SLMs to LLMs: \Cref{tab:benchmark_results} shows that LLMs such as \llama and \mistral outperform smaller SLMs on helpfulness prediction.
+In paticular, \mistral achieves the highest F1 score (0.920), demonstrating the advantages of larger models.
+However, LLMs perform worse than SLMs in reason prediction, with F1 remaining comparable to those of the best-performing SLMs such as \debertalarge.

 Within the SLM families (BERT, RoBERTa, DeBERTa), larger models consistently outperform their base-sized counterparts.
 For example, \robertalarge achieves better scores than \robertabase across all metrics.
 This highlights the importance of model capacity for capturing the nuances required for this complex task.
-The table also shows that \deberta models generally perform at or near the top among the SLMs, particularly for the reasons task with the highest F1 Score of 0.665 among all SLMs.
+The table also shows that \deberta models generally perform at or near the top among the SLMs, particularly for the reasons task, with the highest F1 Score of 0.665 among all SLMs.

 The multilingual part show a similar trend: larger models achieve strong performance in Helpfulness prediction while smaller models like mBert and XLM-RoBERTa exhibit better performance on the reason prediction.
 Among all models, XLM-RoBERTa-large achieves the highest Reason F1 of 0.693.
 This indicates that these models are effective at generalizing across different languages.